iCliniq Logo

 Hi doctor,

-I had a total thyroidectomy (TT) two years ago and on my pathology report of the thyroid, I have had mild thyroiditis, and I always have high lymphocytes.
-For one period of about a year, they were raising every month.
-My Tg and Abt are within normal range.
-I did anti-TPO and my result is 2.01 and the reference range is less than 5.6.
-My question for you is in my case can Hashimoto thyroiditis decrease neutrophilia and increase lymphocytes even after hysterectomy?
+I had a total thyroidectomy (TT) two years ago, and on my pathology report of the thyroid, I have had mild thyroiditis, and I have always had high lymphocytes.
+For one period of about a year, they were raising money every month.
+My TG and Abt are within normal range.
+I did anti-TPO, and my result is 2.01, and the reference range is less than 5.6.
+My question for you is, in my case, can Hashimoto thyroiditis decrease neutrophilia and increase lymphocytes even after hysterectomy?
 Or shall I consider blood cancer and make the test to rule it out?
 I do not have any symptoms.

 Hi,